oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/switchover/switchover.md

 ## Task 1: Run the validation command

 1. Connect to the Data Guard broker using the primary's DGConnectIdentifier.
-Don't forget to change the command with the actual connect identifier:

     ```
     <copy>
-    dgmgrl sys/WElcome123##@ADGHOL0_DGCI
+    dgmgrl sys/WElcome123##@adghol_site0
     </copy>
     ```

 2. Validate the readiness of the standby database with the `VALIDATE DATABASE STRICT ALL` command.
-Again, change `ADGHOL1_UNIQUE_NAME` with the actual `db_unique_name`.
-It should show **Ready for Switchover: Yes**

     ```
     <copy>
     show configuration
-    validate database ADGHOL1_UNIQUE_NAME strict all
+    validate database adghol_site1 strict all
     </copy>
     ```

+    It will show **Ready for Switchover: No**.
+The only reason should be: **One or more pluggable databases have save state enabled.**

     ![Successful validation of the standby database](images/validate.png)